Assasinphoenix/pyqt5-tutorial/dial.rst

 Dial
 ====
-The Dial widget provides a :doc:`range` object which takes the form of a control knob.
-Its design is similar to a volume knob on a music system.
+The Dial widget provides a range object which takes the form of a control knob.
+Its design is similar to a volume knob on a music system, with the turning of the dial outputting different numbers within a defined range.

 .. note::